DuendeInexistente/Cirque/ShortStories/stars.md

 There was no answer, nor did any more signals bounce randomly in O_U's general direction.
 It slowly turned it's sensors back downwards, as per protocol inbetween mayor actions.

-Orange_Unit was incapable of feel frustration.
+Orange_Unit was incapable of feel disheartened, or frustration.

 # ...I ask for help...